The sign out front said Phenix. It meant to say Phoenix but the O was out.

 Rebecca took a shot, hit.
 Yes!

-Harry fired three off, all hits.
-Rebecca fired back, missed, Harry sent three more back, two hit, one missed.
+Charlie fired three off, all hits.
+Rebecca fired back, missed, Charlie sent three more back, two hit, one missed.

 You’re good at this.